u03n0/u03n0/README.md

-## Oh ...
-You found me.
-Welcome welcome.
-Nothing fancy here, just a snapshot into my mind, with a few completed projects.
-Emphasis on *a few*.
-Most repos aim to explain a topic, with a Feynman apporach, while others showcase a micro project from end-to-end.

 ## Domains
 ### Machine Learning:
 If we can be specific; Natural Language Processing.
 ### ML Compilers
 - 🌱 I’m currently learning ...
 CUDA programming.
 Dusting off my C++ skills.
-### Languages:
+## Languages:
 The majority of repos will be in Python (jupyternotebooks for demonstrative purposes) however, I'm making a concerted effort to also have my repos be in C++.
 Ocassionally I flirt with Haskell, but its more of an admired language than a practical one.

-### New favorite tech quote: "everything is open source if you can reverse engineer" -LowLevel
+#### New favorite tech quote: "everything is open source if you can reverse engineer" -LowLevel
 Going back to the bane of my existence when I was taking CS courses ...
 Assembly x86.

 ## Looking to: